GriselJimenez/GriselJimenez/README.md

 Beside my current research, I enjoy traveling mountains around Asia 🗻 and The Andes, painting and collecting when possible rocks and fossils.

-Languages and Tools: Currently learning Python (OpenCv), QGis and R.
+Languages and Tools: Currently learning Python (OpenCv), QGis, R, VTK, and GEMPY.

 My current research is about: Identify and analyze the best and most suitable modelling workflows to reproduce geological “shapes” of object-based techniques from pore types in 3 datasets of carbonate build-ups in South East Asia.